9 Signs That You Have Adrenal Fatigue & What to Do About It

 Hello coffee lovers, it's time to find out the truth on why caffeine can be good for some, and not for others.
-What you need to remember is that coffee does not give you energy - you are borrowing that energy.
-Caffeine may benefit your brain by helping you get through the day with added stimulation - but it also further weakens your adrenal glands - as caffeine keeps your body in stress mode, and signals the production of stress hormones like cortisol and epinephrine.
-My biggest concern for caffeine drinkers, is when you are dependent on it to make it through the day (the "don't talk to me before I've had my coffee" people).
-Mornings can be tough when you have adrenal fatigue, but regular caffeine drinkers will know that the initial surge of energy wears off and that innocent cup of coffee can leave you feeling even more tired and crabby than you did when you woke up.
-During your Recharge, it is best to reach for herbal teas and coffee substitutes.
-Some of my personal favourites that I include on a daily basis are: holy basil, a reishi elixir, dandelion root tea and this turmeric latte.
+Coffee does not give you energy - you are borrowing that energy.
+While your brain might tell you that it need caffeine to get through the day, it also keel your body in stress mode as it signals the production of stress hormones like cortisol and epinephrine.
+Mornings can be tough when you have adrenal fatigue, but coffees initial surge of energy wears off and that innocent cuppa can leave you feeling even more tired and crabby than you did when you woke up.
+During your Recharge, it is best to reach for herbal teas and coffee substitutes such as holy basil, a reishi elixir, dandelion root tea and this turmeric latte.

 Your Digestion is Off

-When you're under stress, you body is not focusing on optimally digesting and absorbing the nutrition in your big healthy salad.
-Your body is responding to STRESS.
-Functions like digestion and your metabolism are down regulated in adrenal fatigue mode, which increases the likelihood of you being bloated after eating - you may also experience weight gain, indigestion or constipation/diarrhea!
-You may be eating super healthy, but if your body is under stress, you may not even be absorbing the full nutrition from meals.
-Some tips for improving digestion which should be practiced along side a nourishing diet and Recharge supplementation are: drinking lemon or apple cider vinegar water, taking time to chew & savour your meals, drinking enough water, getting in trace minerals and taking a probiotic daily.
+When you're under stress, you body is not focusing on optimally digesting and absorbing the nutrition in your healthy meal...
+Your body is responding to stress.
+Functions like digestion and your metabolism are down regulated in adrenal fatigue mode, which increases the likelihood of you being bloated after eating - you may also experience weight gain, indigestion or constipation/diarrhea.

-Now that you've got an idea on what adrenal fatigue may look or feel like, it is time for you to know that you can Recharge, increase your energy, vibrancy & passion for life.
-You don't need continue on this way!
-Get on track to feeling and looking your very best!
-Take part in Recharge: Your Guide to Thrive & Be Vibrant.
-A holistic protocol designed to expand on the information in this article, while providing you with so much more.
-You can go through this 60-page program at your own pace & overcome adrenal fatigue, stress or a total burnout!
+Now that you've got an idea of what adrenal fatigue may look or feel like, it is time for you to know that I’ve created the guide to your Recharge.
+Let’s increase your energy, vibrancy and passion for life.
+This holistic protocol was designed to expand on the information in this article so that you can address stress, overcome adrenal fatigue, and prevent or Recharge from a total burnout.